HousometerProperty report · 2 Jul 2026

 SourceWhat it powers

-HM Land RegistrySold prices, price-paid history, comparables, indexing, ownership
+HM Land RegistrySold prices, price history, comparables, ownership, registered leases

 Valuation Office Agency (VOA)Council tax bands and valuation lists

-EPC Register / MHCLGEnergy ratings, floor area, heating, improvements, property changes
+EPC Register (MHCLG)Energy ratings, floor area, heating, recommended improvements

-Environment AgencyFlood zones & warnings, surface-water risk, historic landfill
+Environment AgencyFlood zones and warnings, surface-water risk, historic landfill

 The Coal AuthorityCoal-mining legacy and coalfield boundaries